How to build an article progress indicator in React

 Note: Remember to import

-which is the current progress value (our progress
+value which is the current progress value (our progress state value).

 1<progress value={progress} max={100} />